aryand1/Pneumonia_detection/README.md

 # Pneumonia_detection

-Hey I am Aryan, I am starting my series of project with this one.
+Hey I am Aryan, I am starting my series of projects with this one.

 Image classification problem : Detecting pneumonia using chest X-ray